spirali/orco/docs/userguide/getting-started.md

 and `<P-END>` defines a range in which we want to run simulations.

-Because we want share simulations between experiments, experiment itself will not perform the computation, but establish an dependency on "sims" builder.
+Because we want share simulations between experiments, experiment itself will not perform the computation, but establish an dependency on "simulation" builder.

 ```python